Let’s talk about forum discussions in a college hybrid speech communications class.

 I go through the day’s list of activities and I must say, it is a long one.

 The first thing I mention is forums.
 One of the high school kids looks bewildered, but the girl beside him restates it for him.
-(I have no idea why she feels she must restate what I say when I am standing right there and can do it for him myself, but hey she is 17 and doesn’t everyone know EVERYTHING when they are 17?)
+(I have no idea why she thinks she must restate what I say when I am standing right there and can do it for him myself, but hey she is 17 and doesn’t everyone know EVERYTHING when they are 17?)

 Sorry, I digress…